Cobra-Technologies-GmbH/OmegaCoin/doc/build-osx.md

 Running
 -------

-PIVX Core is now available at `./src/omegacoind`
+OMEGACOIN Core is now available at `./src/omegacoind`

 Before running, you may create an empty configuration file: